CRI-20021 - Policing and the Police

 Description for 2024/25

 Policing and the police are constantly in the news.
-Police investigations of serious crime - terrorism, murder, rape and robbery - make the headlines every day.
-They are also a staple of crime fiction on television, in films and print.
+Police investigations of serious crime - terrorism, murder, rape and robbery - make the headlines every day, as increasingly do stories of police conduct that may undermine public confidence in policing.
+Policing is also a staple of crime fiction on television, in films and print.
 But media headlines and TV cop shows tell us very little about what policing is really like.
 While the media concentrate on the police as crime fighters - the thin blue line between order and chaos - the reality of policing is both more varied and more challenging.

 This module aims to go behind the headlines and to answer some basic questions.
 What do we mean by policing?
 How does it relate to experiences and feelings of security?
 Who does policing and who are the police?
 How do the people and institutions responsible for policing relate to each other?
 What do the people we think of as the police actually do?
 And how is all of this changing as societies become more diverse, the threats to security more global in their origins and ways of responding to them more varied?